reachramya04/Obsidian-Vault/daily logs/July 18.md

 There are no significant improvements in meditation.
 I feel like I have lost the touch which I used to have before.
 That most probably will change when I wake up early and start meditating again.

 Mom and Dad had no arguments today , which is good I believe.
+Didnt get breakfast today.
+Mum is fasting today.